-Gamma supports G.711 and G.729 codec on the test environment.
-In the sample configuration as shown in the screenshots below, the MO zone 10 and VTRK zone 255 were configured with Strategy Best Quality (BQ) to allow the CS1000 to prioritize the G.711 codec both voice and fax calls.
+Windstream supports G.711 and G.729 codec on the test environment.
+In the sample configuration as shown in the screenshots below, the MO zone 10 and VTRK zone 255 were configured with Strategy of Best Quality (BQ) to allow the CS1000 to prioritize the G.711 codec for both voice and fax calls.
+Note: In the fax call scenario, the call has to be established with G.711 codec otherwise it will fail because the CS1000 cannot switch the codec over to G.711.